-Massachusetts County records vary widely from county to county in either quality and quantity.
+Massachusetts Counties records vary widely from county to county in either quality and quantity.
 Some happen to have been very carefully preserved and some have been substantially mistreated and overlooked.
 Many Massachusetts records have merely disappeared.
 For genealogists performing research in Massachusetts there is no effective replace for an on-site search of county court house records.
-For Definitions of all court terms see the Genealogy Encyclopedia
+For Definitions of all court terms see the Genealogy Encyclopedia.

 Researchers must be sure that they have pinpointed the appropriate geographic location and time period, as well as the right district, before searching for records relating to land.
 Probate records can be obtained from the Probate Court Clerk.
 Civil court records can be found at the Clerk of Courts.
 However, there are also many county records available at the New England Genealogic Historical Society.

 Many early records from Massachusetts town meetings have been published.
 The Boston Public Library holds those records for Middlesex County.
 They can also be found at the New England Historic Genealogical Society.
 A guide that was created in 1976 for that collection is also available.

 Generally, the vital records for a given Massachusetts town go back to whenever that town was founded.
 However, some towns broke off from other towns.
 So, records in the original, or parent, towns may need to be consulted.
 Most county clerks have vital record indexes available, but some important town records have not been indexed and must be searched at the town office or on microfilm.
 Those may include poor account overseers records, voting lists, hog and cattle marks, freeman’s lists, tax lists, town officer lists, school records, and warnings out.
 See also a list of links to county and county seat government run websites.